 - Develop an understanding and appreciation of French culture

 - Study the French influence in modern society

 - Improve your understanding of how language works

 - Have the opportunity to study abroad.

 French is the official language of all United Nations agencies and a large number of international organisations; by studying French studies at The University of Adelaide you can open a variety of doors that lead to industry internship, employment, collaboration and research.

 As a University of Adelaide student you will have access to over 100 overseas exchange programs around the world.
+You can study overseas at our partner institutes including Sciences Po Reims and the University of Grenoble.
 As a French studies student you can study overseas for one or two semesters and gain a credit towards your University of Adelaide degree.